Crevlm/Portfolio/README.md

 # Portfolio

+Welcome to my C# Programming Portfolio for PROG201.

 # Card Game
 ## A card game interface where you can select between three different card games to play.
 Each game is complete with scoring, rules, and a competitor in Highest Match.